HomeDessertsFruit

 Fruit Ideas for Lunch

-Almond Tea takes about 15 minutes from beginning to end.
-For 72 cents per serving, this recipe covers 1% of your daily requirements of vitamins and minerals.
-This beverage has 189 calories, 0g of protein, and 0g of fat per serving.
-This recipe serves 8.
-24 people found this recipe to be tasty and satisfying.
-If you have almond extract, water, sugar, and a few other ingredients on hand, you can make it.
-It is a good option if you're following a gluten free, dairy free, lacto ovo vegetarian, and fodmap friendly diet.
-It is brought to you by Allrecipes.
-Taking all factors into account, this recipe earns a spoonacular score of 0%, which is improvable.
-Users who liked this recipe also liked Almond Tea Cookies, Cucumber Mint Tea Sandwiches, and Green Tea Fruit Medley Smoothie.
+The recipe Dijon Four-Bean Salad can be made in around 15 minutes.
+This side dish has 215 calories, 11g of protein, and 4g of fat per serving.
+This recipe serves 10.
+For 53 cents per serving, this recipe covers 12% of your daily requirements of vitamins and minerals.
+1 person were impressed by this recipe.
+If you have baby lima beans, vegetable oil, salt, and a few other ingredients on hand, you can make it.
+It is a good option if you're following a gluten free, dairy free, lacto ovo vegetarian, and vegan diet.
+It is brought to you by Taste of Home.
+Taking all factors into account, this recipe earns a spoonacular score of 52%, which is good.
+Four-Bean Salad, Green Bean & Potato Salad with Dijon Vinaigrette, and Four-Berry Blast Fruit Smoothie are very similar to this recipe.

 Videos for Making Different Fruit Style Lunch Food